HanxunH/CognitiveDistillation/README.md

 # Detecting Cognitive Backdoors within an Image

-Code for ICLR 2023 Paper ["Detecting Cognitive Backdoors within an Image"](https://openreview.net/forum?id=S3D9NLzjnQ5)
+Code for ICLR 2023 Paper ["Distilling Cognitive Backdoor Patterns within an Image"](https://openreview.net/forum?id=S3D9NLzjnQ5)

 ---
 ## Use Cognitive Distilation on a pretrained model and images.